-PDN Text Alert
+- PDN Text Alert

-GCC Announcement
+- GCC Announcement

-Mobilization of Emergency Responders
+- Mobilization of Emergency Responders

-Mass Notification System
+- Mass Notification System

-GCC community members, to include students, are to report criminal actions or other emergencies occurring on campus.
+GCC community members, including students, are to report criminal actions or other emergencies occurring on campus.

 Community members reporting crimes for all purposes, to include making timely warning reports and the annual statistical disclosure should do so to emergency responders identified at 3.1 above.
 Because all employees are designated as "responsible persons", all may share their information on alleged crimes to GCC employees.